 However, hybrid water heaters have a great return on investment.

-Hybrid water heaters (also called heat pump water heaters) are a larger upfront investment than their electric counterparts.
-But they have a longer lifespan and can save a standard household up to $3,500 in electric bills over time.
-Additionally, there are a wide variety of rebates and tax credits that can reduce the initial cost of the hybrid water heater.
+Hybrid water heaters (heat pump water heaters) are a larger upfront investment than their electric counterparts.
+But they have a longer lifespan and can save you money on utility bills.
+There are also rebates and tax credits available that can reduce the initial cost of the hybrid water heater.

 Cost Savings For Hybrid Water Heaters

 There are many ways to save money on hybrid water heaters.
 From rebates and tax credits to long-term energy savings, you can save a lot of money off the upfront cost of a hybrid water heater.